 These trips are open to all levels of paddlers.
 We provide detailed instruction and feed-back to beginners which facilitates a quick learning curve.
 Experienced paddlers can seek enrichment with more advanced techniques.

 Meals and Water

 We provide all meals throughout the trip made with locally sourced ingredients whenever possible.
+In keeping with our roots in communal cooking - everyone will be assigned a day to star as the "group chef" and help prepare lunch/dinner with the recipes and ingredients that we provide.
+This is a fun way to share in the most essential and ritualistic activity on such an expedition, especially given that we are all gathered around the fire in the evenings anyways.
 Participants are responsible for bringing their own personal snacks which are generally consumed during brief break periods while paddling.
 Water is transported in approximately 10 x 10L dromedary bags (100L total) which we replenish at appropriate streams and rivers along the route and then treat against potential viruses and bacteria (that being said, the water in Gwaii Haanas is often pristine and could be consumed without treatment).

 We pick you up in Queen Charlotte by van on the morning of departure, and then transfer the group into a zodiac to reach the starting point of the trip.
 You will be returned to your hotel of choice in Sandspit on the final day via the same process but in reverse.